Changes in carbon and nitrogen dynamics in Sphagnum capillifolium under enhanced nitrogen deposition

 Carbon and nitrogen cycling in Scottish upland grassland soils and the influence of excretal returns Stack, Philip Eugene (The University of Edinburgh, 2018-07-03)Upland grasslands comprise a large proportion of the UK’s land area and are primarily used to graze sheep.
 These grasslands store large quantities of carbon (C).
 Changes in land use or climate could affect the ability ...

-Nair, Richard Kiran Francis (The University of Edinburgh, 30/06/2015)Nitrogen (N) fertilization due to atmospheric deposition (NDEP ) may explain some of the net carbon (C) sink (0.6-0.7 Pg y-1) in temperate forests, but estimates of the additional C uptake due to atmospheric N additions ...
+Using stable isotopes to investigate interactions between the forest carbon and nitrogen cycles Nair, Richard Kiran Francis (The University of Edinburgh, 2015-06-30)Nitrogen (N) fertilization due to atmospheric deposition (NDEP ) may explain some of the net carbon (C) sink (0.6-0.7 Pg y-1) in temperate forests, but estimates of the additional C uptake due to atmospheric N additions ...